drhayes/pyxel-edit-cli/README.md

 ## Usage

+Meant to be run from the command line.

     -i The name of the .pyxel file you wish to export.
     -o The directory you want to dump all the composited tile images.